gwthompson/data-science-docs/how_to_be_a_data_scientist.md

 ### 2. Understand basics of ML
 - http://www-bcf.usc.edu/~gareth/ISL/ (good practical advice)
+- read sections of this book while trying to implement them on the project, for each section try to implement it, and understand all the complexities in relation to your task

 ### Understand model bias
 - slides on bias: https://github.com/parker84/data-science-docs/blob/master/ds_topics/model_bias.pptx